ShreekanthKR/AI-Powered-Resume-Screening-and-Ranking-System/README.md

 ## 🚀 Features
 - 📄 Parses resumes from PDFs
-- 🧠 Extracts skills, experience, and qualifications using **NLTK, SpaCy, and Scikit-learn**
+- 🧠 Extracts skills, experience, and qualifications using **NLTK, and Scikit-learn**
 - 📊 Uses **TF-IDF and similarity matching** for ranking
 - ✅ Provides a ranked list of resumes based on relevance to the job description